ICRAR/daliuge/docs/graphs.rst

 algorithms (e.g. METIS [5]) actually support multi-constraints load balancing so that both CPU load and memory usage on each node is roughly similar.

-For heterogeneous resources, which DFMS has not yet supported, usually the graph partitioning is first performed, and then resource mapping refers to the assignment of partitions to different resources based on demands and capabilities using graph / `tree-matching algorithms[16] <http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6495451>`_ .
+For heterogeneous resources, which |daliuge| has not yet supported, usually the graph partitioning is first performed, and then resource mapping refers to the assignment of partitions to different resources based on demands and capabilities using graph / `tree-matching algorithms[16] <http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6495451>`_ .